Sooo how are we doing, you ask?! We are all good and excited to welcome guests back to Sun and Co. in 2021☀️

 There is a new dishwasher installed in the kitchen so kitchenware is effectively disinfected at 60ºC and we will always remind people to clean the dishes before and after using them.

 - Our lovely cleaning lady Estefania will come more often to deep clean all common spaces.

 - We’ll provide hand sanitizer and cleaning alcohol for guests to use at any time everywhere around the house.
-You’ll be given a complimentary hand sanitizer + mask kit at arrival, and a contactless thermometer will be at your disposal as well.

 - Natural ventilation is important and we will keep doors and windows open as much as possible.
 The good news is: it’s always warm in Javea!

 6. Protocol If (One Of) These Three Things Happen